 - Help reduce employee involvement in the community

-- Develop Champerators to watch the community outside of normal business hours
+- Develop Champions so that they can assist other community members with potential support issues outside of normal business hours

 - What is expected of a Champion?